-- 20 The man called his wife's name Eve, 113 because she was the mother of all living.
-114 21 And the LORD God made for Adam and for his wife garments of skins and clothed them.
-115 - 22 Then the LORD God said, "Behold, the man has become like one of us in knowing good and evil.
-116 Now, lest he reach out his hand and take also of the tree of life and eat, and live forever-"117 23 therefore the LORD God sent him out from the garden of Eden to work the
+20 The man called his wife's name Eve, because she was the mother of all living.
+21 And the LORD God made for Adam and for his wife garments of skins and clothed them.

+22 Then the LORD God said, "Behold, the man has become like one of us in knowing good and evil.
+Now, lest he reach out his hand and take also of the tree of life and eat, and live forever-" 23 therefore the LORD God sent him out from the garden of Eden to work the

-- At first glance, the naming of Eve seems to be out of place.
-The naming of creatures took place in chapter 2.
-And that was just before Adam was introduced to Eve.
-Beyond this, at that time, Adam had not sinned.
-It would seem that Eve should have received her name at that time.
-However, Eve isn't named at that time.
-She isn't named until chapter 3.
-It is amazing that Adam, even after sinning, is still allowed to name God's creation!
-This is an example of grace!
-Beyond this, the fact that Eve is given a glorious name-"the mother of all living"-even after she has been deceived shows grace in her life.
-Clearly, even though they have sinned, God has not removed his love of people or their purpose. - Eve's name is a statement of faith from Adam.
+114 Eve's name is a statement of faith from Adam.
 After hearing Yahweh's words to himself, to his wife, and to the serpent, Adam grabs hold of the one hopeful thing he has heard.
 He has heard about an offspring who will destroy the serpent.
 And he knows that this offspring will come from Eve!
 Even though death came because of sin, he knows that life will come through the offspring of Eve-she will be "the mother of all living"!
 Eve's name is Adam's faith in the gospel in seed form.
-Even though they ate the fruit and died, Adam knows Eve is the mother of the living. - Eve's name should give hope to all of God's people.
-Because of the male offspring of the woman (Jesus!) life will come to all people who place their faith in him. - The reader needs to remember that Adam and Eve already are clothed (see 3:7).
+Even though they ate the fruit and died, Adam knows Eve is the mother of the living.

+Eve's name should give hope to all of God's people.
+Because of the male offspring of the woman (Jesus!) life will come to all people who place their faith in him.

+- 115 The reader needs to remember that Adam and Eve already are clothed (see 3:7).
 However, God graciously gives them new garments.
 It is very significant to note that God clothes Adam and Eve with garments made of animal skins.
 Something had to die in order for them to be clothed!
 This is a picture of the gospel story.
 Jesus is the Lamb of God who takes away the sin of the world.
-See Isaiah 1:18 and John 1:29. - This verse is more evidence that "knowing good and evil" is a reference to the ability to decide for oneself what is right and what is wrong.
+See Isaiah 1:18 and John 1:29. - 116 This verse is more evidence that "knowing good and evil" is a reference to the ability to decide for oneself what is right and what is wrong.
 Adam was "like" God in that he was now making determinations about good and evil himself.
 This would result in him making another disastrous decision.
 This seems to be why God drives Adam and Eve out of the garden.
 He knows that Adam and Eve would, left to themselves, eat from the tree of life and, thus, live forever in rebellion.
 God protects them from their rebellion! - 117 God driving Adam and Eve from the garden is not an example of cruelty.
 It is an example of mercy.
 Again, if God permitted Adam and Eve to stay in the garden, they would, because of their new rebellious nature, be tempted to eat from the tree of life (before it was time to do so) and would lock themselves in a permanent state of brokenness and rebellion.
 Being driven from the garden is an example of God's grace.